-This year's Bridgetone Autocross will be held on Friday and Saturday, Nov 3 and 4, at NOLA Motorsports Park.
+This year's Bridgetone Autocross will be held on Thursday, July 12 at Pittsburgh International Race Complex.

 An autocross can be technically defined as a form of motorsport emphasizing safe, competitive and active participation.
 It is a timed competitive event in which drivers navigate one at a time through a defined course on a paved surface.
 Autocross differs from road racing and oval racing in that generally there is only one car on the track, racing against the clock rather than other cars.